mitre/inspec_tools/README.md

 ### generate_map

-This command will generate a `mapping.xml` file that can be passed in to the `csv2inspec` command with the `--m` option.
+This command will generate a `mapping.yml` file that can be passed in to the `csv2inspec` command with the `--m` option.

 ```
 USAGE: inspec_tools generate_map